DebabrataBanik/Jobtrace/README.md

 Jobtrace lets you track every job application you've sent out — where it stands, what happened, and when.
 Each application moves through a defined lifecycle (Applied → OA/Interview → Offer/Rejected), and every status change is recorded in a timeline so you have a full history.

-Frontend is in progress.
-This document covers the backend.

 ---

 ## Tech Stack